Work With US

 Since 2003, Day One has devoted its full resources to preventing intimate partner violence (IPV) among young people.
 Day One partners with New York City youth to end IPV through a combination of preventive and direct services.
 Our multi-disciplinary approach brings together a highly collaborative staff with expertise in legal, social service and education service provision.
 Serving New York City youth up to 24 years of age, our Direct Services Program provides direct legal representation, advice and information, individual and group counseling and case management services to survivors.
-Through the Community Education Program, Day One educates young people in schools and youth programs about IPV and the law, as well as trains professionals and parents to support teens experiencing abuse.
+Through the Community Education Program, Day One educates young people about IPV, healthy relationships, consent, etc as well as trains professionals to support teens experiencing abuse.

 Day One recognizes that anti-violence work is emotionally demanding and professionally complex.
 We strive to create an office culture that invests in the wellness of staff and leads to employee sustainability.
 Office policies are designed to promote healthful practices and establish a supportive and collaborative environment for and among staff.

 • Create and implement project plan for webinar series development

 • Manage all aspects of the webinar series development, including researching and purchasing equipment, coordinating with team of staff and consultants as necessary, recording and editing content, and creating and implementing a distribution plan

 • Attend all team meetings, and take notes, follow up with staff on action items

 • Create timeline and monitor progress to ensure project stays on schedule

 • Coordinate and conduct scheduling of workshops and outreach; manage partnerships

 • Provide the training team with administrative support, including responding to calls and emails, scheduling workshops, data entry, record maintenance, etc.